AniminB/swpp202301/README.md

     + Place: Bldg 302 Rm 315-1

 **Check the repository and issues page on a daily basis!**
-We're not using eTL on this course, and all important updates and notices will only be uploaded on GitHub!
+All important updates and notices will be uploaded only on GitHub!
+*Updates* include (but are not limited to) assignment, project, class policy, etc.

+We'll *rarely* be using eTL on this course!
+* We may instruct you to submit some of the assignments via eTL
+* Practice session videos will be uploaded on eTL, no later than the following Friday

 ## Announcements